 The vast majority of prescribing for mental disorders in primary and secondary care should be covered by this Formulary, and it will be wide-ranging, in order to achieve this. netFormulary has electronic links to prescribing resources, such as NICE guidance and local guidelines/ pathways.
 From a cost-effectiveness and evidence-based perspective, it is important to ensure that formulary drugs are positioned appropriately, and adherence to this positioning will produce a number of benefits to the health economy.
 To facilitate this, formulary drugs clearly state their position in treatment for a particular indication (e.g. first line).

 All drugs should be prescribed generically unless a particular preparation needs to be specified because of variations in bioavailability between different brands.
 It is recognised that on occasion, non-formulary items will be legitimately requested although in such circumstances pharmacists may seek a rationale from the prescribing clinician, e.g. a patient has been admitted on a particular drug and is stabilised on it.
 Newly introduced medicines into the UK will not be stocked by the Pharmacy, until Formulary inclusion has been agreed by the Medicines Optimisation Committee.
-In urgent cases, consultants can seek approval from the Medical Director and Chief Pharmacist (who have joint authority from the Committee) by completing an Individual Patient Request (IPR) for a Non Formulary or Managed Entry Medicine Medicines Used Outside Terms of or Without a Product License
+In urgent cases, consultants can seek approval from the Chief Medical Officer and Chief Pharmacist (who have joint authority from the Committee) by completing an Individual Patient Request (IPR) for a Non Formulary or Managed Entry Medicine Medicines Used Outside Terms of or Without a Product License

 It is anticipated that this Formulary will evolve through debate and suggestion and as new drugs become available.
 Genuine ownership of the Formulary by clinicians in South Staffordshire and Shropshire who prescribe for people with mental health problems will help to refine it and enhance its relevance to everyday clinical practice.